VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Experiments

 The experimental results for different encoding strategies are shown in Table \ref{tab:imaging}.
-We observe that different encoding methods have limited impact on the V-R and V-P metrics, but result in substantial differences in inference time.
+Although heatmap encoding is not consistently the best across all datasets, it achieves competitive V-R and V-P performance with substantially lower inference time.
 This is because, except for Heatmap, the other methods are primarily designed for univariate time series and therefore require channel-independent inference.
 As a result, the computational cost increases significantly when the number of variables is large, as in datasets such as PSM, PUMP, and SWAN.
 Considering the importance of inference efficiency in real-world applications, we adopt Heatmap because it is naturally suited to multivariate time series encoding and achieves a better trade-off between detection performance and computational cost.